brooklynrail/brooklynrail-platform/content/events/2020/12/curatorial-activism-part-2.md

       she published a sequel to _Inside the Visible_, for its 25th Anniversary, in a Dutch mook (magazine/book) _SeeAllThis #20_.
     person: catherine-de-zegher
+  - person: rosa-martinez
+    event_bio: Rosa Martínez is an independent curator, writer and art collections consultant.
+She lives in Barcelona where she got her degree in Art History.
+She was curator of several major international biennials, including Istanbul, 1997; SITE Santa Fe, New Mexico, USA, 1999; Busan, Korea, 2000; Sao Paulo, 2006; Moscow 2005-2007.
+In 2005, she was director of the 51st International Art Exhibition of the Venice Biennale with the exhibition _Always a Little Further_ in the Arsenale, which made her – together with Maria de Corral, responsible for the Italian Pavilion – the first female director of this event in its 110-year history.
+Always with a feminist approach, she has also curated significant thematic exhibitions like _Fear Nothing, She Says.
+When Art Reveals Mystic Truths_ (2015) devoted to the legacy of Saint Teresa of Avila, for the Museo Nacional de Escultura in Valladolid, Spain; _Intimacy is Political.
+Sex, Gender, Language, Power_ (2017) for the Centro Cultural Metropolitano in Quito, Ecuador, or _In the Name of the Father_ (2019) at the Picasso Museum in Barcelon, Spain.
+From 2004-7 Martínez served as Chief Curator of the Istanbul Museum of Modern Art.
+In addition to curating many solo and group shows, she has also been a prolific lecturer and a regular contributor to numerous exhibition catalogues, art journals and newspapers.
+She is currently writing a book on her curatorial visions and experiences.
+    related_links: []
 date: 2021-01-07T13:00:00-0500
 end_date: 2021-01-07T14:30:00-0500
 series: ""